wp-plugins/featured-galleries/readme.txt

 = Hello Theme Developers! =

 Have you ever added a Featured Image to a post and thought to yourself, 'I wish I could add more than one image this way'?
 Well, now you can.
 "Featured Galleries" mirrors the Featured Images functionality of WordPress.
 The only difference is that posts get an entire gallery rather than just a single image.
 These galleries behave almost exactly like Featured Images, and make use of  WordPress's built in Media Manager.
 Users can select images, define the order, and save the gallery, all through a simple drag-n-drop interface.

+**Note**: This is not a plugin which will add galleries to your website.
+This is for theme developers.
+It handles the backend interface for creating featured galleries, and storing them.
+You will still need to build a gallery on your page templates.
+That said, I'm in the process of building several example galleries, and will be adding them along with tutorials given the multiple requests.

 = --Instructions-- =